mccakit/cross_compile_fun/README.rst

 - **Android ARM64**

-  Build using CMake, then package it with gradle:
+  Build using CMake, then package it with Gradle:

   .. code-block:: console